backdrop-contrib/leaflet/README.md

 select a field for Title and Description (which will be rendered in the popup).

 As a more powerful alternative, you can use node view modes to be rendered in the popup.
-In the Description field, select "<entire node>" and then select a View mode.
+In the Description field, select `<entire node>` and then select a View mode.

 For a tutorial, please read this (relatively old) blog post https://marzeelabs.org/blog/2012-09-24-building-maps-in-drupal-using-leaflet-views